SujalAhrodia/Practice_2020/README.md

 If the 'reshape' operation with given parameters is possible and legal, output the new reshaped matrix; Otherwise, output the original matrix.

 ### Day 16
-> 5. Given a non-empty array of non-negative integers nums, the degree of this array is defined as the maximum frequency of any one of its elements.
+> 1. Given a non-empty array of non-negative integers nums, the degree of this array is defined as the maximum frequency of any one of its elements.
 Your task is to find the smallest possible length of a (contiguous) subarray of nums, that has the same degree as nums.

+> 2. Find the sum of all left leaves in a given binary tree.

 </details>